asideofcode/exercises/binary-search-tree/README.md

 3. Defined the `BinarySearchTree` class with the `root` attribute and thed methods `build_tree`, `search` and `update_inventory` to be implemented by you.

-4. Created an `rspec` test suite that validates the behavior of the code.
+4. Created a test suite that validates the behavior of the code.

 Below are the tasks you need to complete: